-If you’re looking for energizing brain break, there’s a video for that.
-If you’re looking for a calming brain break, there’s a video for that.
+If you’re looking for energizing brain breaks, there’s a video for that.
+If you’re looking for calming brain breaks, there’s a video for that.
 If you’re looking for something specific to a grade level, there’s a video for that.
-As a teacher when you are looking for a way to incorporate movement and activity by a video in your classroom when your students need a brain break, you literally don’t need to look further than YouTube.
+As a teacher, when you are looking for a way to incorporate movement and activity in your classroom when your students need a brain break, you literally don’t need to look further than YouTube.

 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Granted, it is always important to have some type of backup plan.
 Technology fails, the internet goes down, and sometimes our plan to jump on YouTube quickly is no longer an option.

 As a backup, it’s not a bad idea to have something in your toolboxes such as Brain Break Bingo or a book like Energizing Brain Breaks + Engaging Teaching Tools (ad).
 However, heading a readily available playlist of YouTube brain breaks is certainly a way to stay organized and planned ahead with these short moments of movement in your classroom.

 The Accessibility of YouTube Brain Breaks

 The best part about utilizing YouTube brain breaks is how easily accessible they are.
 Instead of having to have tangible products stored somewhere in your room, you can just queue up a video and be on your way just as quickly as you started.
 The drawback, however, is that there are several good videos and not all of them are applicable to every situation (or even more than one).